Enrisox/AWS-Quizapp-DevSecOps-Pipeline/README.md

 # AWS QuizApp DevSecOps project

-This guide walks through building, containerizing, and deploying a Flask-based AWS Quiz App using Docker, GitHub Actions CI/CD (with pytest and Trivy), Raspberry Pi hosting, Caddy reverse proxy, and a custom domain.
-Start from scratch on a fresh Ubuntu Server
+This project walks through building, containerizing, and deploying a Flask-based AWS Quiz App using Docker, GitHub Actions CI/CD (with pytest and Trivy), Raspberry Pi hosting, Caddy reverse proxy, and a custom domain.

 ## Project Background